Benefits of Calisthenics

 Calisthenics improves flexibility:

-Muscle tightness is another frequent issue that comes up when talking about calisthenics; if you’ve been practicing regularly you’ll start noticing how much looser your muscles feel as they become conditioned.
+Muscle tightness is another frequent issue when discussing calisthenics; if you’ve been practicing regularly, you’ll start noticing how much looser your muscles feel as they become conditioned.

-The more flexible you are, the greater range of motion (ROM) you’ll achieve in all physical activities affecting speed, power, and balance which means your performance will improve across the board.
+The more flexible you are, the greater your range of motion (ROM) will be in all physical activities that affect speed, power, and balance, which means your performance will improve across the board.

 Calisthenics increases coordination:

 When many people hear the word, they immediately think of sports like football and basketball.
-Those who play ball sports must increase their coordination in order to pull off a successful play which is exactly what any calisthenics routine intends to do for you.
+Those who play ball sports must increase their coordination to achieve a successful play, which is precisely what any calisthenics routine intends to do for you.

-Solo forms of calisthenics training train your brain to work together with your body as it coordinates muscle contractions, increased balance, control over your breathing, and form during the movement.
+Solo forms of calisthenics training train your brain to work together with your body as it coordinates muscle contractions increases balance, controls your breathing, and forms during the movement.

 Calisthenics increases strength:

-There are few people who can’t benefit from increased strength – no matter how active you might be now or how “in shape” you think you are, chances are there’s room for improvement by increasing your overall level of physical fitness through regular calisthenics training.
+Few people can benefit from increased strength—no matter how active you might be now or how “in shape” you think you are, chances are there’s room for improvement by increasing your overall level of physical fitness through regular calisthenics training.
 As long as you’re practicing safe exercises focusing on proper form, increased strength levels will begin to develop over time.

 Calisthenics increases flexibility:

-Muscle tightness is another frequent issue that comes up when talking about calisthenics; if you’ve been practicing regularly you’ll start noticing how much looser your muscles feel as they become conditioned.
+Muscle tightness is another frequent issue when discussing calisthenics; if you’ve been practicing regularly, you’ll start noticing how much looser your muscles feel as they become conditioned.

-The more flexible you are, the greater range of motion (ROM) you’ll achieve in all physical activities affecting speed, power, and balance which means your performance will improve across the board.
+The more flexible you are, the greater your range of motion (ROM) will be in all physical activities that affect speed, power, and balance, which means your performance will improve across the board.

 Calisthenics decreases body fat percentage:

-This means that instead of counting calories and working out to burn fat, you can rely solely on your own body weight and the exercises involved in getting back into shape which saves time while giving you a great full-body workout.
+This means that instead of counting calories and working out to burn fat, you can rely solely on your body weight and the exercises involved in getting back into shape.
+This will save time and give you a great full-body workout.

 Disadvantages of calisthenics: